Can I Sue For Personal Injuries or Wrongful Death Caused by COVID-19?

 Since COVID-19 is undetectable upon sight, it will make proving legal liability difficult.

-At the Nava Law Group, our Houston personal injury lawyers will establish evidence that the defendant’s failure to be safe exposed you to the virus and caused the infection.
+At the Nava Law Group, P.C., our Houston personal injury lawyers will establish evidence that the defendant’s failure to be safe exposed you to the virus and caused the infection.

 This can include: